 Since that night, hundreds of thousands of boys have repeated the same procedure as they became Cub Scouts.
 Tonight, we are welcoming (name of the boy), to our pack and invite his family to come forward as we present his Bobcat Badge.
 Will the parents and new Bobcat recipient please come forward.

 (Name of the boy), you have indicated that you wish to become a part of the Cub Scout program.
-Therefore join the ranks of many young men, who began their adventure in Scouting as a Cub Scout in years ago.
-In doing so, you have learned, as they have, the symbols of the Cub Scouts: The Cub Scout Sign, Handshake, Salute and Motto.
+Therefore join the ranks of many young men, who began their adventure in Scouting as a Cub Scout years ago.
+In doing so, you have learned, as they have, the symbols of the Cub Scouts: The Cub Scout Sign, Handshake, Salute, and Motto.
 You are able to repeat the Cub Scout Promise and the Law of the Pack.

 As your Cubmaster, I now ask if you are ready to become a Bobcat in our Pack, and accept the obligation of the Cub Scout Promise?

 Cubmaster: Will all the Cub Scout present please stand and join (name of the boy), and myself in repeating the Cub Scout Promise, just as the Cub Scout of years ago have.
 (Raise your arm in the Cub Scout Sign.)